bet4a/d3wiki/SVG-Shapes.md

 <a name="chord_source" href="#chord_source">#</a> chord.<b>source</b>([<i>source</i>])

 If *source* is specified, sets the *source*-accessor to the specified function or constant.
 If *source* is not specified, returns the current *source*-accessor.
+The purpose of the *source* accessor is to return an object that describes the starting arc of the chord.
+The returned object is subsequently passed to the [radius](#chord_radius), [startAngle](#chord_startAngle) and [endAngle](#chord_endAngle) accessors.
+This allows these other accessors to be reused for both the source and target arc descriptions.
 The default accessor assumes that the input data is an object with suitably-named attributes:

 ```javascript
 function source(d) {